-No. Control/Indicator Description 7 Drill switch Turns on all audible, visible, and common alarm output device types.
-Pressing the switch again turns them off.
+No. Control/Indicator Description 9 Panel Silence/ Acknowledge switch Silences the panel buzzer and acknowledges all current events.
 The LED next to the switch indicates the function is active.
-Requires the level 2 password to operate.
-8 Numeric keypad Enters the number or selects the menu item shown on the button face 9 Panel Silence/ Acknowledge switch Silences the panel buzzer and acknowledges all current events.
-The LED next to the switch indicates the function is active.
-10 Barcode jack Used to connect a compatible barcode wand for entering location description text or to connect a download cable (model no. PROGCABLE-1, ordered separately) for downloading or retrieving the project database 11 Enable Controls switch Gives the operator immediate access to level 2 command menus and control switches without entering a password 12 Menu switch Displays the system command menus from which you can operate, maintain, and program the fire alarm system 13 Delete switch Backspaces the cursor or returns the operator to the previous menu 14 Enter switch Processes commands or accepts data from the operator
+10 Up and down cursor switches On command menus, moves the cursor up or down one line at a time On event message screens, scrolls through the messages in the selected event message queue 11 Barcode jack Used to connect a compatible barcode wand for entering location description text or to connect a download cable (model no. PROGCABLE-1, ordered separately) for downloading or retrieving the project database 12 Enable Controls switch Gives the operator immediate access to level 2 command menus and control switches without entering a password 13 Menu switch Displays the system command menus from which you can operate, maintain, and program the fire alarm system 14 Delete switch Backspaces the cursor or returns the operator to the previous menu 15 Enter switch Processes commands or accepts data from the operator